 4. Location.

-In the normal state, the borders of the gland are clear, but with pathological changes, such as inflammation or neoplasms, they become, on the contrary, indistinct.
+IN in good condition the boundaries of the gland are clear, but with pathological changes, such as inflammation or neoplasms, they become, on the contrary, unclear.

 Structure

-A healthy glandula thyreoidea contains two lobes connected by an isthmus.
-Quite often, there is an additional structural unit in the form of a pyramidal lobe, the location of which is the midline of the body of the organ upward from the isthmus.
+A healthy glandula thyreoidea includes two lobes connected by an isthmus.
+Quite often there is an additional structural unit, in the form of a pyramidal lobe, the location of which is middle line body of the organ upward from the isthmus.

 Sometimes there are small outgrowths of tissue, not exceeding 10 mm in length.
-They stretch in the direction of the lower poles of the lobes - the horns of the thymus gland.
-Endocrinologists call these outgrowths "antipyramids".
+They stretch in the direction of the lower poles of the lobes - the horns thymus gland.
+Endocrinologists call these outgrowths “anti-pyramids”.

-In some cases, intrauterine organ developmental disorders occur, in which the thyroid gland may not split into two, but completely move to one side (agenesis or aplasia of one of the lobes).
+In some cases, intrauterine developmental disorders of the organ occur, in which the thyroid gland may not divide into two, but completely move to one side (agenesis or aplasia of one of the lobes).
 If glandula thyreoidea does not develop at all, then this condition is called complete aplasia.

 Structure